AnyGridTech/frappe-types/README.md

 }
 ```

 > ⚠️ Important: When you define the types property, TypeScript stops automatically scanning for types in node_modules/@types.
-You must explicitly list all global type packages your project needs (like "node", "jest", etc.).
+You must explicitly list all global type packages your project needs (like "node", "jest", "jquery", etc.).
 Forgetting to do so is a common cause of "Cannot find name 'process'" or similar errors.

 ## 🤝 Contributing